 The Department of State alerts U.S. citizens to the continued threat of terrorist attacks throughout Europe.
-This Travel Alert expires on September 1, 2017.
+This travel alert expires on November 30, 2017.

-Recent, widely-reported incidents in France, Russia, Sweden, and the United Kingdom demonstrate that the Islamic State of Iraq and ash-Sham (ISIS or Da’esh), al-Qa’ida, and their affiliates have the ability to plan and execute terrorist attacks in Europe.
-While local governments continue counterterrorism operations, the Department nevertheless remains concerned about the potential for future terrorist attacks.
+Recent, widely reported incidents in France, Russia, Sweden, the United Kingdom, Spain, and Finland demonstrate that the Islamic State of Iraq and ash-Sham (ISIS or Da’esh), al-Qa’ida, and their affiliates have the ability to plan and execute terrorist attacks in Europe.
+While local governments continue counterterrorism operations, the Department remains concerned about the potential for future terrorist attacks.
 U.S. citizens should always be alert to the possibility that terrorist sympathizers or self-radicalized extremists may conduct attacks with little or no warning.

 Extremists continue to focus on tourist locations, transportation hubs, markets/shopping malls, and local government facilities as viable targets.
 In addition, hotels, clubs, restaurants, places of worship, parks, high-profile events, educational institutions, airports, and other soft targets remain priority locations for possible attacks.
-U.S. citizens should exercise additional vigilance in these and similar locations, in particular during the upcoming summer travel season when large crowds may be common.
+U.S. citizens should exercise additional vigilance in these and similar locations.

 Terrorists persist in employing a variety of tactics, including firearms, explosives, using vehicles as ramming devices, and sharp-edged weapons that are difficult to detect prior to an attack.

-If you are traveling between countries in Europe, please check the website of the U.S. embassy or consulate in your destination city for any recent security messages.
+If you are traveling between countries in Europe, please check the website of a U.S. embassy or consulate in your destination country for any recent security messages.
 Review security information from local officials, who are responsible for the safety and security of all visitors to their host country.
 U.S. citizens should also:

 Follow the instructions of local authorities.
 Monitor media and local information sources and factor updated information into personal travel plans and activities.